GaetanLepage/phd-manuscript/sections/1_introduction/0_index.typ

 - Design and implement from scratch
 - Only acoustic perception

-=== Building a sandbox for room acoustic simulation
+=== Building a Sandbox for Room Acoustic Simulation

 Maybe our most relevant/useful contribution.
 This is the core building block of the entire PhD project.